DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/ios.md

 ## Overview

 This page describes how to instrument your applications for both [Real User Monitoring (RUM)][1] or [Error Tracking][2] with the iOS SDK.
-While Error Tracking is included with RUM, you can follow the steps below to instrument your applications for RUM, as well as Error Tracking if you have purchased it as a standalone product.
+You can follow the steps below to instrument your applications for RUM (includes Error Tracking), or Error Tracking if you have purchased it as a standalone product.

 ## Setup